 Save this recipe!

 Pesto is one of my favorite ingredients.
-It's so easy to make and is full of fresh, bright flavor.
-This pepita pesto is made with pepitas in place of pine nuts and the result is absolutely delicious!
+It's easy to make and full of fresh, bright flavor.
+This pepita pesto is made with pepitas instead of pine nuts; the result is absolutely delicious!

 Try spooning this pesto over grilled chicken or steak or stir into sauces.
 Use as a sauce for roasted cauliflower.
-Make pesto chicken pasta salad or toss the pesto with pasta in this Pancetta and Pesto Pasta or this Pesto Pappardelle.
+Make chicken pesto meatballs, pesto chicken pasta salad, or toss the pesto with pasta in this Pancetta and Pesto Pasta or this Pesto Pappardelle.

 Ingredient notes